bytepath/vuetoon/readme.md

 #### Inline Animations
-- If the animation you are making is relatively simple and doesn't require any precise values, you can just write your animation inline on the component tag itself.
+- If the animation you are building is relatively simple, you can just write your animation inline on the component tag itself.
 The template tag has access to the keyframe prop which tells us the current frame this animation should be displaying.

 ```html
 <!-- AnimatedRectangleScene.vue -->